Ph.D., Biomedical Engineering, South Dakota School of Mines & Technology

 B.S., Applied Biological Sciences, South Dakota School of Mines & Technology

-Optimization of a Chemicaly-Defined Culture System and Characterization of Endothelial Cell Iden-TITY.
-The development of a chemically-defined, animal-free (AF) media for EC culture is essential for advancing in vitro models, improving translational research, and mitigating the risks associated with fetal bovine serum (FBS), in- cluding batch variability and disease transmission.
-A key challenge in transitioning to serum-free culture conditions is ensuring that EC maintain their native phenotype and function.
-In this project, we focus on optimizing the AF media formulation and adaptation method that is tailored for human umbilical vein endothelial cells (HUVECs).
-Following opti- mization, we will utilize immunofluorescence staining and RNA-sequencing analysis to verify that the conditions do not induce unwanted loss of phenotype.
-Characterization includes the assessment of key EC markers such as PECAM-1 (CD31), VE-cadherin (CD144), and claudin-5.
-The expected outcome of this research is optimization and verification of EC function through RNA-seq and fluorescence imaging, and a foundation for future expansion into other culture systems.
+Recent regulatory shifts and scientific momentum is shifting toward human-relevant in vitro platforms, supported by initiatives like the FDA Modernization Act 2.0 and NIH Tox21.
+This shift underscores the urgent need for standardized, human-relevant tools that improve the predictive power of early-phase testing.
+A key barrier to this translation is the widespread use of fetal bovine serum (FBS) which contributes to batch variability and disease transmission.
+The development of a chemically-defined media (CDM) for EC culture is essential for advancing in vitro models, improving translational research, and mitigating the risks associated with FBS.
+A key challenge in transitioning to serum-free culture conditions is ensuring that EC maintain their native phenotype, function, and a viable proliferation rate for experimentation.
+In this project, we focus on optimizing the CDM and adaptation method that is tailored for ECs.
+Following optimization, we will utilize immunofluorescence staining and RNA-sequencing analysis to verify that the conditions do not induce unwanted loss of phenotype.
+Scalability for distribution will be evaluated by determining stability, consistency, and sterility.
+The expected outcome of this research is optimization and verification of EC function through RNA-seq and fluorescence imaging, and the development of protocols for shipping materials and determining post-shipment viability.